-Particulars in respect of tenure are set out in Chapter V., Land Tenure and Settlement.
+Particulars in respect of tenure are set out in Chapter V., Land Tenure and Settlement,

 The irrigation area is situated on the northern side of the Murrumbidgee River, where it is anticipated that there will ultimately be upwards of 200,000 acres under irrigation in blocks devoted to fruit, vegetable and rice growing, dairying, stock-raising, etc. With the aid of irrigation, the soil and climate of these areas are suitable for the production of apricots, peaches, nectarines, prunes, pears, plums, almonds, melons, cantaloups, and citrus fruits, also wine and table grapes, raisins, sultanas, figs, olives, peanuts, and most varieties of vegetable and fodder crops.
-Dairying and pig-raising are being undertaken by large numbers of settlers in the areas, and the canning and drying of fruit and the production of wine are industries of large dimensions.
+Dairying and pig-raising are being undertaken by a large number of settlers in the areas, and the canning and drying of fruit and the production of wine are industries of considerable dimensions.
 The district is one of the greatest fresh fruit producing centres in the State.
 The growing of rice on this area promises to develop into an important industry.
-An area of about 5,000 acres was sown to rice in 1926-27, and it is expected that the acreage in the future will be larger.
+Rice from an area of about 5,000 acres was harvested in 1927, and it is estimated that more than twice that area was harvested in 1928.